Stylsheets/TaskEaseGPT/strategy/README.md

 # Strategy

 ## General Strategy
+This is the general strategy to be extended or modified according to other job types such as programming or other types of jobs.

 1. Gather information from the user:
    * Understand the user's request: Analyze user input and identify keywords, topics, and requirements.